 Your cyclist is pretty simple to control.
 Holding the X button performs a normal rate of pedaling whilst tapping the X button makes your cyclist stand up and perform a sprint pedal, which of course moves the bicycle along at a greater pace.
 Sprinting uses up your stamina much more quickly though and in order to replenish that stamina you’ll need to tap the triangle button in order to drink a bottle of water.
 You can’t sprint and drink water though so you’ll have to pick your moment to have a drink otherwise you’ll lose positions.
 Once you’ve drunk all your 5 or so bottles of water you’re allowed to request two more bottles (by pressing the L2 button) but that’s all you’ll get so you have to use them wisely.
 It’s a bit annoying how you always start a race in last position though.
 I won three races in a row and yet I still was starting in last position, which makes it feel more like an arcade game than a simulation.

 There are no problems for deaf gamers with Le Tour de France.
 All information is shown visually either through text or symbols.
 A message appears when you are 1Km from the end of a race which is quite useful if you’ve got a few places to make up.
 Your stamina is show via a green bar on the bottom left of the screen.
 Damage is also show on this bar, in red and moves from left to right.
+The gear indication is also given by flashing the number frequently here on the top right part of the gaming zone.
+You can gear up with increasing speed and vice versa.
+Mostly during the toughest part of the road like climbing mountains, you need to gear down for getting better control over the bicycle.
 Your speed is also shown but you don’t really need to look at this as you can feel if you’re going too slow or fast.
 Force feedback is actually quite good which makes a change from the usual rumbles that you get in most racing games.

 It’s fair to say that Le Tour de France could have been much more that it actually is.
 It’s not a bad game by any stretch of the imagination but it leaves you feeling that more could have been done.
 Graphically it needs much improvement and it would have been superb if it had looked like Gran Turismo 3, which is actually an old game now, but instead it looks marginally better than a PSone title.
 Still Tour de France enthusiasts might get some enjoyment out of it and let’s face it, it’s in a genre all by itself.